-All conduct hearings will be closed to everyone except those persons specifically provided for in this procedure or persons whose presence at the hearing is authorized by the Student Conduct Administrator.
+All conduct hearings will be private and only those persons specifically provided for in this procedure or persons whose presence at the hearing is authorized by the Student Conduct Administrator may attend relevant portions of the hearing.
+No audio or video recording of any kind is permitted during the conduct process.

 If a student fails to attend a scheduled hearing, the hearing may proceed in the student's absence.
 Under these circumstances, the information in support of the report shall be presented and considered.
 Absence from the hearing will not be considered grounds for appeal.
-An absence by the respondent will not be the reason to conclude that the respondent is responsible.
-An absence by the complainant or the student who believes to have been the recipient of the respondent's misconduct will not be the reason to conclude that the respondent the recipient of the respondent's misconduct will not be the reason to conclude that the respondent is not responsible.
+An absence by the responding party will not be the reason to conclude that the responding party is responsible.
+An absence by the reporting party will not be the reason to conclude that the responding party is not responsible.

-In incidents involving more than one respondent, the Student Conduct Administrator may decide to conduct the hearings separately or jointly.
+In incidents involving more than one responding party, the Student Conduct Administrator may decide to conduct the hearings separately or jointly.